-Hands up my fellow owls!
+Hands up my fellow night owls!
 Dragging themselves out of bed each morning to greet the day bleary eyed and fatigued, trying to keep up with the morning larks of this world.

 I’m going to start with the bad news; being a night owl in today’s society is bad for your health.
 We are more susceptible to dementia, diabetes and certain cancers.
 Hooray.
 We tend to be more sleep deprived than our larky counterparts because we’re generally forced to operate on a lark’s schedule.